-- XVI — 2020: Tokyo, Japan: Tokyo will become the first city to host the Summer Paralympics twice.
-7-a-side football and sailing are being dropped due to insufficient reach, with the new events of Badminton and Taekwondo taking their place.
-Along with their parent Olympics, these games have been postponed to 2021 due to the COVID-19 pandemic though they will retain the "Tokyo 2020" branding.
+- XVI — 2020: Tokyo, Japan: Tokyo became the first city to host the Summer Paralympics twice.
+7-a-side football and sailing were dropped due to insufficient reach, with the new events of badminton and taekwondo taking their place.
+Along with their parent Olympics, these games were postponed to 2021 due to the COVID-19 pandemic though they retained the "Tokyo 2020" branding.

 - I — 1976: Örnsköldsvik, Sweden: The first Winter Paralympics ever (but known as the "Winter Olympic Games for the Disabled"), with only two events (Alpine skiing and Cross-country skiing), and 198 athletes (blind and amputees) from 16 countries.